yue/boilerplate-cpp/README.md

 ## How to use

-1. Clone the project.
+1. Clone the project
-2. Put your web app in `app/`.
+2. Put your web app in `app/`
-3. Run `npm install`.
+3. `npm install` to build
-4. Check `out/` for result.
+4. `npm start` to start the app
+5. `npm run dist` to create distribution

 ## Docs